Photo by Sarah Vincii A leaky dorm contributes to an already stressful life for a college student. |CIGAR|

 Housing and Residential Life works to prevent maintenance issues by taking proper care of the residence halls throughout the year, from ensuring all windows are properly closed before the start of winter break to prevent pipes from freezing, to replacing and updating the halls before issues asire.

-Over the next 20 years, Plouffe said all of the existing asphalt roofs will be replaced with more durable rubber membrane roofs.
+Over the next 20 years, Plouffe said all of the existing asphalt roofs will be replaced by commercial roofers in Charleston sc with more durable rubber membrane roofs.
 This summer, the roofs of Aldrich, Burnside and possibly Adams will all be redone with this rubber membrane, according to Plouffe.
 The plan is to do several resident halls each summer.

 Also, this summer, the top seven rows of brick veneer outside Heathman will also be replaced.
 At the start of the academic year, students and staff realized that the brick the facade was on a bit of a tilt, coming towards the building.
 Further investigation revealed that water penetrated the flashing, loosening the bricks.
 “Out of an abundance of caution,” Plouffe said.
 Fencing went up around the front of the building in September to prevent anyone from being hurt.